Roma in Bulgaria:

 Numerous studies (such as EU-MIDIS-2) analysing the situation in education indicate that the participation rate of Roma children in pre-primary education is at least twice as low as the national average.
 This not only causes lower school performance and a higher dropout rate, but also limits the employment possibilities of mothers.

-NGO coalition members:
+RCM coalition members:

 - Equal Opportunities Initiative